taiguaras/taiguaras/README.md

 # Full Stack Engineer

-Results-Driven Senior Fullstack Engineer, with Expertise in JavaScript, Ruby on Rails, PHP, Wordpress and AWS
+Results-Driven Senior Fullstack Engineer, with Expertise in Ruby on Rails, JavaScript, PHP, Wordpress and AWS.

 IT Infra&nbsp;
 QA&nbsp;